sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 With DPU-driven setup, the shutdown request will be directly forwarded to DPU. `hamgrd` will ***not*** work with each other to make sure the shutdown is done in a safe way.

-The workflow for planned shutdown is as follows -
+The workflow for planned shutdown is as follows:

 - Taking the case where DPUs 0 and 1 are already in Active state in the HA set.
 SDN controller triggers DPU 0 to gracefully unpair from HA by updating its HA role to Dead.
 - DPU 0 HA state transitions to Destroying and brings down its BFD session to all NPUs.
 This causes all NPUs to select DPU 1 as Active and send all traffic to DPU 1.
 - DPU 1 HA state transitions to SwitchingToStandalone as it prepares to become Standalone.
 - DPU 0 starts a configurable timer to wait for the network to switchover and at the end of it shuts down HA.
 - DPU 1 will not resimulate any flows synced from DPU 0 until the SDN controller pushes FlowReconcile trigger.
 This is to ensure that the synced flows are not disturbed by mistake in case DPU 1 is still catching up to DPU 0's final config state.

 #### 8.2.1.
 Shutdown standby DPU